rampal-punia/python-class-tutorial/README.md

 # Output:
 {'__module__': '__main__', '__init__': <function Animal.__init__ at 0x7f295e98ef70>, '__str__': <function Animal.__str__ at 0x7f295e935040>, 'walk': <function Animal.walk at 0x7f295e9350d0>, 'jump': <function Animal.jump at 0x7f295e935160>, 'speak': <function Animal.speak at 0x7f295e9351f0>, '__dict__': <attribute '__dict__' of 'Animal' objects>, '__weakref__': <attribute '__weakref__' of 'Animal' objects>, '__doc__': None}
 ```

+## OOPs concepts:

+### Inheritance
+**Definition**: Child object with attributes and methods of the parent class.
+Can be a single or multiple-inheritance.

+**Benefits**: Code-reusability

+**How to achieve**: Create base or parent classes, and for child or derived classes inherit the parent class.

+**Example**: Create Car class, and inherit it for ElectricCars, CNGCars and Petrol or DieselCars.

+### Polymorphism
+**Definition**: Having many forms(Poly = multiple, morph = forms).
+The process of using a function in different ways for different data input.

+**Benefits**: Can create the same template or specific implementation for future objects in the base class and modify the functionality of the individual derived class.(Method-overriding a run-time polymorphism)

+**How to achieve**: Can be achieved with or without Inheritance.
+The derived class method name should be the same as the parent class name.

+**Examples**: We have two classes, Dog and Cat inherited from an Animal base class.
+The **speak method** of both of the derived class can not have the same value. for Dog class it return **bark** but for Cat it should return **Meow**.

+### Encapsulation
+**Definition**: Restrict access to properties and methods.
+Works as a wrapper to conceal data within a class.
+It is carried out at the implementation level.
+It is the process of hiding the data involved in the code.

+**Benefits**: Restricting the access to the protected and private methods and preventing the accidental modification.

+**How to achieve**: Use Pythonic convention of leading single underscore for naming protected variables and methods and leading double underscore to create private variables and methods.
+We can allow the changes to the attributes through methods only.

+**Examples**:  _variable_name, _method_name for protected and __variable_name, __method_name for private variables and methods.

+### Abstraction:
+**Definition**: Abstraction is used through encapsulation by hiding the internal functionality or implementation logic  from the users.
+It is carried out at the design level.
+It is the process of hiding the details of the implementation of the code.

+**Benefits**: Used to hide details and show only the functionalities of the class.
+Reduce the complexity of the code.

+**How to achieve**: By creating abstract classes and interfaces.